kouadio23/ivoryulpanel/README.md

 ## Technologies

-This application is built upon the three traditional frontend languages (HTML, CSS, and JS) as well as PHP and MariaDB on the backend.
+This application is built upon the three traditional frontend languages (HTML, CSS, and JS) as well as PHP and MySQL on the backend.
 Additionally, we are using GitLab as our central repo service, and InMotion for hosting the code.
 Finally, we are using XAMPP as our local development suite.

 ## Installation
 Installation is fairly simple, and you should have recieved instructions from IBEX.
 Nonetheless, I will put a simple set up guide here.
 Contact your manager if you have issues.